Dominica Safety Guide

 Women Travelers

-• Avoid walking alone after dark, especially in Roseau or on isolated beaches and trails
+• Avoid walking alone on isolated beaches after dark

 LGBTQ+ Travelers

-• Be more cautious in rural areas and small villages where conservative attitudes are stronger
+• Exercise discretion in rural areas and small villages

-• Connect with international LGBTQ+ travel groups or forums for current information and recommendations
+• Connect with local LGBTQ+ groups through social media for current insights

 Travel Insurance